Providing support and promoting respect for everyone with a visible difference

 Can I make a flexible working request?

-If you are an employee with at least 26 weeks’ continuous service, you have the right to request flexible working – either temporarily or permanently.
-Currently, you can only make one formal request within a 12-month period and there are some other exceptions about who can apply.
+If you are an employee you have the right to request flexible working – either temporarily or permanently.
+Two formal requests can be made within a 12-month period.

 If you are eligible to make a formal flexible working request, you should put your request in writing, with the date on it.
 Your request should specify: